dhaval-28/Kickstarter-Analysis/README.md

 ## Overview of Project
 Louise’s play Fever came close to its fundraising goal in a short amount of time.
 Now, she wants to know how different campaigns fared in relation to their launch dates and their funding goals.
 Using the Kickstarter dataset this project visualize campaign outcomes based on their launch dates and their funding goals.
-Using the Kickstarter dataset that you’ve already combed through, you’ll visualize campaign outcomes based on their launch dates and their funding goals.

 ### Purpose
 Louise wants to know how different campaigns fared in relation to their launch dates and their funding goals.